 - They still help you teach beginners how to use flash.
-Regardless of which course you end up creating, you can still teach the fundamentals of flash photography!
+Regardless of which online course you end up creating, you can still teach the fundamentals of flash photography!

 - They create specific results.
 If I enroll in “Art of the Beauty Dish,” I know exactly what equipment I’ll need and by the end of the course I’ll know exactly how to use that equipment.
 Same with the outdoors example – I’ll know how to use my equipment in that exact environment.
 Perfect!
 That’s what helps people buy.

-- They leave the door open for more courses.
+- They leave the door open for more online courses.
 “One light” leaves the door open for multiple lights.
 “Art of the Beauty Dish” leaves the door open for other modifiers.
 “Outdoor Flash” leaves the door open for indoor flash.
 Natural follow ups that are much more specific and useful than something like, “Advanced Flash Portrait Photography” that would follow “Beginner” and still be all over the place in terms of what’s taught.

-You course ideas need the following:
+Your online course ideas need the following: